sd17fall/softdes.web/_assignments/mini-project-4-interactive-visualization.md

 ### Turning in your assignment

+* Your code should submitted as either (a) Python file (or files) that can be executed by running *e.g.* `python qbert.py`, or (b) a Jupyter notebook.
+* If you submit a Python file:
+  * The project README must describe how to install any required packages (e.g. `pip install vaderSentiment`) and how to run it (e.g. `python qbert.py`)
+* If you submit a Jupyter notebook:
+  * You must test that it behaves correctly when you execute "Run All" from the "Cell" menu.
+  * You must *also* submit a Python text file.
+    Use the File > Download as > Python menu item to download a text file, and `git add` it to your repo.

 1\.
 Push your completed code to the `master` Git repository (depending on which team member's repository is being used to work on the project).

 * Submit your Project Write-up/Reflection (1 per team, not 1 per person).
 This can be in the form of: